gautamj-tech/codekarta/readme.md

-Checkout Kata - Readme
-This document provides instructions on how to run and use the Python implementation of the checkout kata.
 This kata simulates a supermarket checkout system that calculates the total price of scanned items based on their individual prices and any applicable special offers.

 Features: